-Breaking out the grill this Independence Day?
+Breaking out the grill this Memorial Day?
 Delicious BBQ foods to pair with Guinness beers.

 To make sure that your grill game is on point, a little knowledge of what beverages pair best with different grilled delights is a great thing to have.
 Don’t worry Guinness fans, we have you covered with the following BBQ food pairing tips.